⌘+k ctrl+k

 quantile_disc(x, pos)

-Description The discrete pos-quantile of x for 0 <= pos <= 1, i.e., orders the values of x and returns the greatest(ceil(pos * n_nonnull_values) - 1, 0)th (zero-indexed) element.
+Description The discrete pos-quantile of x for 0 <= pos <= 1.
+Returns the greatest(ceil(pos * n_nonnull_values) - 1, 0)th (zero-indexed, in the specified order) value of x.
+Intuitively, assigns to each value of x an equisized sub-interval (left-open and right-closed except for the initial interval) of the interval [0, 1], and picks the value of the sub-interval that contains pos.
 If pos is a LIST of FLOATs, then the result is a LIST of the corresponding discrete quantiles.

 Formula -